jxskiss/gopkg/README.md

 to have reasonable trade-off between generic, performance and API friendliness.
 It helps to make life easier!

+## Status

+There shall be no further changes to the v1 API.

+A new v2 branch is being built, featuring generics avalailable in Go 1.18+.

 ## Code layout

 Packages under `exp` directory are considered experimental and unreliable,